lothdamaguichabi/lothdamaguichabi.github.io/_pages/about.md

 ---
 I am a third year PhD student under Philippe SOUPLET at Laboratoire d'Analyse Géométrie et Applications (LAGA), in Université Sorbonne Paris Nord (USPN).

-The goal of my PhD thesis is to study blow-up behavior and Liouville-type properties for some nonlinear paraboloic equations: heat and Hamilton-Jacobi equations.
+The goal of my PhD thesis is to study blow-up behavior and Liouville-type properties for some nonlinear paraboloic equations: heat and Hamilton-Jacobi equations, and parabolic-alliptic Keller-Segel system.

 See [my resume](/assets/pdf/CV_CHABI.pdf) for more details.